ballerina-platform/ballerina-lang/stdlib/filepath/src/main/ballerina/filepath/Module.md

     string ext = checkpanic filepath:extension("path.bal");
     io:println(ext); // returns bal

-    // Returns a relative path that is logically equivalent to target path when joined to base path. string relPath = checkpanic filepath:relative("a/b/c", "a/c/d");
+    // Returns a relative path that is logically equivalent to the target path when joined to the base path. string relPath = checkpanic filepath:relative("a/b/c", "a/c/d");
     io:println(relPath); // On Unix : returns ../../c/d